pyspa/emacs-wasm-loader/README.md

-# This gives Emacs awesome power !!
+# WASI gives Emacs awesome power !!

-This provides the ability to load and call `wasm` modules into Emacs.
+This provides the ability to run `WASI: WebAssembly System Interface` program on Emacs.

 This is still in the experimental stage.